-Before we start the list though, there’s a tiny bit of housekeeping – for the sake of this post we’re talking about things you’ll find on the right-hand side of Circular Quay if you’re looking out to sea (so the Opera House side) and within a ten-minute walk of the ferry wharves in any direction.
+Before we start the list though, there’s a tiny bit of housekeeping – for the sake of this post we’re talking about things you’ll find on the right-hand side of Circular Quay if you’re looking out to sea (so the Opera House side) and within roughly a ten-minute walk of the ferry wharves in any direction.

 At the end of the post, you’ll also find a map with stars marking the location of all the quirky things to do in Circular Quay I’ve suggested.
 Click on it and it’ll take you to a larger version you can use to plan your time.

-And don’t despair if you want to explore the fun things on the other side of Circular Quay as well, there’s another post coming on the fun and quirky things on that side, and in The Rocks coming soon.
+And don’t despair if you want to explore the fun things on the other side of Circular Quay as well, we also have a post on Fun Things to do in The Rocks.

 Fun Things to do in Circular Quay

 Just behind the Opera House is a set of steps leading down to the harbour – and often, lounging around those steps is a fur seal that locals have named Benny.

-For his story (as much as we know about him anyway), check out my full post, but if you just want to add visiting Benny to your list of fun things to do in Circular Quay without all of the background, walk past the Opera House on its left-hand side (if you’re facing the water) right to end to find his step.
+For his story (as much as we know about him anyway), check out my full post but if you just want to add visiting Benny to your list of fun things to do in Circular Quay without all of the background, walk past the Opera House on its left-hand side (if you’re facing the water) right to end to find his step.

 He is wild so I can’t guarantee he’ll always be there, but if you’re at the Opera House, it’s only a few extra steps to find out.

-3. Marvel at The Suspended Tree
+4. Marvel at The Suspended Tree

 Fun things to do in Circular Quay?
 Erm, how about visiting a tree that’s hanging horizontally about 15 feet up in the air!